Alert Level change

 For up-to-date information and advice on the pandemic please visit

-Most properties that Heritage New Zealand cares have reopened.
-Some properties will remain closed as is normal for the Winter season.
-Check our blog post or directly with the property you may wish to visit before you go.
+Check directly with the property you may wish to visit before you go.
 We've missed you!

 We are open for enquiries regarding future venue hire for your special occasions.

-The Online Shop has reopened.
+The Online Shop is open.
 Deliveries may take longer due to the backlog of parcels moving around the country.